mattalajas/COMPSCI715/README.md

 ## Import packages
 Ensure you run the script from the root directory of the project to allow Python to resolve the package structure correctly.
 For example: python CNNRNN/practice1.py

+Note that some models (such as ViT) require additional repositories to work.
+These repos are submodules so they should automatically be cloned along with this repo.
+If this does not happen, please ensure you clone these repos manually and place them in the same location as the submodules.